spread-ai/docs-appsmith-fork/docs/reference/widgets/currency-input.md

 ### Events

-When the event is triggered, these event handlers can run queries, JS code, or other [supported actions](/reference/framework/global-functions.md).
+When the event is triggered, these event handlers can run queries, JavaScript code, or other [supported actions](/reference/framework/global-functions.md).

 #### onTextChanged